bguesman/docsify-test/docs/editor/blocks/quality_settings_block.md

 ### Clouds

 These parameters pertain to global cloud quality.
-Other quality settings can be set locally on each cloud block you use.
+Other quality settings can be set locally on each cloud component you use.

 #### Cloud Subresolution

 **C# member variable:** `float m_cloudSubresolution` \
 Specifies resolution to render clouds at, as a function of the camera resolution. `1` means full resolution. `0.5` means half the screen width and height, so, technically, quarter resolution.

-Depending on your needs, you may choose to use this or reprojection (specified in each cloud block), to meet your performance requirements.
+Depending on your needs, you may choose to use this or reprojection (specified in each cloud component), to meet your performance requirements.
 However, be aware that rendering clouds at a lower resolution will result in a visual downgrade.

 This parameter can be particularly useful for 4K support, where you may want to render your geometry in 4K, but render the clouds in HD to keep performance reasonable.